 Plants, oxygen and light

-Jan Ingenhousz is yet another scientist who contributed to the discovery of photosynthesis.
+Jan Ingenhousz also contributed to the discovery of photosynthesis.
 He was a Dutch chemist, biologist and physiologist who performed important experiments in the late 1770s that proved that plants produce oxygen.
 Ingenhousz placed submerged plants in sunlight and then in the shade.
 He noticed that small bubbles were produced by the plants when they were in the sunlight.
 When they were transferred to the shade bubbles were no longer produced by these plants.
 Ingenhousz later concluded that plants use light to produce oxygen.

 Plants need carbon dioxide